 1984 – Under the leadership of ElDean Bennett, the Department of Journalism and Telecommunication is elevated from department to school status and named the Walter Cronkite School of Journalism and Telecommunication in honor of the legendary CBS News anchor.
 The first Cronkite Awards for Excellence in Journalism are presented to CBS founder William Paley and longtime CBS President Frank Stanton.

 1983 – The Cronkite Endowment Board of Trustees is created.

 1982 – KASR, the campus radio station operated by the department, is launched.

 1981 – The department offers master’s degrees for the first time.
 Walter Cronkite steps down from the CBS anchor chair after 19 years.

-1973 - The Department of Mass Communication earns national accreditation.
-The Stauffer Communication Arts Building, named in honor of former Arizona Republic owner Charles A. Stauffer, opens as the department’s new home.
+1973 – Under the leadership of Department Chairman Joe W. Milner, the Department of Mass Communication earns national accreditation and the Stauffer Communication Arts Building, named in honor of former Arizona Republic owner Charles A. Stauffer, opens as the department’s new home.

 1962 – Walter Cronkite becomes anchor of the CBS Evening News.

 1957 – ASU establishes a Department of Mass Communication.